 Explore humanity from its earliest origins to the cultures and societies of today with our BA Archaeology and Anthropology degree.

-The University of Reading is in the top 100 in the world for Archaeology (QS World University Rankings by Subject, 2022) and is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest Research Excellence Framework 2021), and we achieved the highest score for student satisfaction in the UK in 2022.
+The University of Reading is in the top 100 in the world for Archaeology (QS World University Rankings by Subject 2023, Archaeology.
+The University of Reading is ranked 51-100 in the world and is the joint 9th highest placed UK university) and is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest Research Excellence Framework 2021), and we achieved the highest score for student satisfaction in the UK in 2022.